 The overall number of participants in each group cluster constitutes one of the limitations of the study.
 Although tests of variability and representativeness (Fligner-Killeen test) reported equal variances across the groups except form the Self-esteem scale, the small sample size could have affected the results of the Kruskal-Wallis tests across the six psychometric scales (i.e., clusters three (n= 2) and four (n= 7), respectively).

 Further studies could explore NPM activities and strategies applied by other organisations in Singapore.
 For example, longitudinal studies can further examine the causal relationship between the engagement in NPM and its benefits.
-Such studies can study the degree of engagement in NPM, methods of facilitation, and type of activities and their benefits on health and well-being.
+Such studies can examine the degree of engagement in NPM, methods of facilitation, and type of activities and their benefits on health and well-being.
 This information could establish how NGOs NPM activities can become alternative strategies for governments, aiming to promote environmental awareness and enhance the health and wellbeing of urban residents.
 Studies could further evaluate the therapeutic characteristics in GUI and other non-curated natural spaces in Singapore.
 This can reveal the underlying spatial characteristics that enhance sensory experience and psychological wellbeing.

 Conclusion